alandeqz/alan-spacetrouble-test-task/README.md

-# Alan Tabeo Test Task
+# Alan SpaceTrouble Test Task

-This repository contains the test task for the position of a Backend Developer at Tabeo.
+This repository contains the test task for the position of a Backend Developer at SpaceTrouble.

 Author: Alan Seksenali